stephan-double-u/cross-language-validation-schema/README.md

      }
    }
    ```
-2. The second pair with the name _permissions_ is used to restrict the validity of the validation rule to certain _user
+2. The second key/value pair with the key _permissions_ is used to restrict the validity of the validation rule to certain _user
    permissions_.
-The value is an object with 2 names: _type_ with value _ANY_ and _values_ with a list of allowed
+The value is an object with 2 keys: _type_ with value _ANY_ and _values_ with a list of allowed
    permission names.
+This pair is optional.
    > JSON for example validation rule: "The article name must not be modified if the user (who wants to
    > update the object) owns any of the permission resp. role APPRENTICE or REVIEWER":
     ```json